 Four characters only.
 Perfect for touring.

 From Aeschylus' lost trilogy, Prometheus Unbound... a new adaptation by Elizabeth Wong

-Thanks for recently purchasing PROMETHEUS from Playscripts, Inc: MILLBROOK PLAYHOUSE, NY, NY Martha Layne Collins High, Shelbyville, KY MAIN STREET THEATRE, KIDS ON STAGE, HOUSTON, TX Matawan Regional High School, Aberdeen, NJ Washington High School, Sioux Falls, SD Waller High School, Cypress, TX Mackintosh Academy, Denver, Co Southwest R-V School District, Washburn, Mo Inspired by Percy Bysshe Shelley's four-act lyric drama.
+Lake Travis Middle School, Austin, TX Cedar Park Middle School, Portland, OR Jonesborough Repertory Theatre, Jonesborough, TN Millbrook Playhouse, NY, NY Martha Layne Collins High, Shelbyville, KY Main Street Theatre, Kids on Stage, Houston, TX Inspired by Percy Bysshe Shelley's four-act lyric drama.
 Prometheus is a modern retelling of the Aeschylus incomplete trilogy, "Prometheus Unbound."
-A play in one act for young Audiences written by Elizabeth Wong, with Greek language and Chorus helping to tell the story of young Prometheus who creates mankind and must defend his creation against the wrath of Zeus.
-Fun audience interaction, and Greek Language spoken.
-A Chorus, naturally.
-It's a Greek play afterall!!!
+A touring play in one act for young Audiences written by Elizabeth Wong, with Greek language and Chorus helping to tell the story of young Prometheus who creates mankind and must defend his creation against the wrath of Zeus.
+Fun audience interaction, Greek Language spoken.
+A Chorus, of course.
+It's a Greek play afterall!
+Expandable cast.

 Rehearsal photo from the Denver Center Theatre touring production.
 Fog envelops Prometheus who has been chained to a rock by Zeus for creating and protecting human beings.
 The craggy mountaintop is created by two bamboo poles and two upended chairs.
 "I loved the simplicity of this set!!" - Elizabeth Wong